eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Experience with automation tools and configuration-as-code (CloudFormation, Ansible, Puppet, Chef, Vagrant, etc.)
 	- Experience working with either AWS or GCP services such as compute, databases, VPCs, networking, permissioning and storage
 + skill set:
+	- You have worked with Relational databases like MySql, Postgres and understand partitioning, sharding, as well as NoSQL databases such as mongoDB/Couchbase etc.
+	- You should be at ease with maintaining cloud instances on AWS, Rackspace, Digital Ocean and the like, and you should be at home with provisioning tools like Puppet or Ansible.
+Experience with Docker in production would be prized.
++ skill set:
 	- design and implement efficient ranking algorithm at high throughput and scalable search engine
 	- analyze search and document data using SQL and Hive on Spark, S3, and ElasticSearch
 	- understanding and experience for query expansion and rewrite techniques such as synonyms, auto complete, speel correction, query optimization, and query-to-query similarity